 It's not being an independent contractor that determines how you pay your income tax but your legal form of business ownership.

+Your business income minus business expenses determines whether you have a profit or a loss for the year.
+If you have a profit, you add it to your other income.
 If you have a loss, you subtract it from your other income.
 This is one of the many advantages of starting a business on the side: losses in the first few years of business can be written off against regular employment or other income.
-(See Claiming Expenses on a Business Loss on Canadian Taxes.)

 How to Estimate How Much Money to Set Aside for Income Tax